lwhite14/dorset-lang/docs/README.md

 ## Features

 ### Basic Rules and Features
-Dorset-lang is semi-functional, no object oriented language, so every expression and statement must live within a function.
+Dorset-lang is a semi-functional, non object oriented language, so every expression and statement must live within a function.
 Any top level code must be a function declaration.
 Code like this is not allowed:
 ```
 fn test(x) double